-The banks failed to notify customers they were about to be hit with overdraft charges.
+Nationwide has once again failed to warn customers they were about to be hit with overdraft charges.

-New rules came into force back in 2018 forcing banks to contact customers with current accounts by text message before charging any overdraft fees.
+New rules came into force back in 2018 forcing financial institutions to contact current account customers by text message informing them of any impending overdraft charges.

-That way the account holder at least has the chance to pay money into the account and get out of the red fee-free.
+That way the account holder at least has a chance to pay money into the account and get out of the red fee-free.

 Fines for firms that break the rules

-It’s a good point ‒ while Nationwide has reimbursed customers and both HSBC and Santander will do so, none of them have actually lost anything as a result of having broken the order.
+But while all banks have so far reimbursed customers (or will do so), none of them have actually lost anything as a result of having broken the order.

 If there was a proper financial penalty for doing so then it would serve as a far more effective deterrent for any other firms tempted to shirk their duties.